jesswang-dev/Simple-Aggregator/README.md

 });
    ```

    #### 3. Check result with other values, change the value of the variables setup in the head of `index.js`.
-Also. `nodemon` has been setup with the command, just save and run to see the new result in the console.
+Also. `nodemon` has been set up with the command, just save current changes to see the new result in the console.

    ```javascript
       /**